NHSDigital/gp-connect-access-record-fhir/infra/README.md

 This folder contains all the configuration related to the networking and infrastructure.
 You probably don't need to either change or redeploy contents of this directory.
 - This will create ECR repo for you in AWS.
 In development there will be single ECR and different images will be pushed to the same repo
+- This will create private and public subnets and VPC

 ### per-user and per-pr environment